What Is Mulch?

 It is not a mulch product.

-It is a Connect and Release Wheelbarrow System that helps move mulch more efficiently when distance is the problem.
+It is an Instant Connect and Release Wheelbarrow System that helps move mulch more efficiently when distance is the problem.

-The W.I.T.C.H.™ allows a compatible mower or tow vehicle to tow a compatible wheelbarrow or cart.
+The W.I.T.C.H.™ allows a compatible mower or machine to tow a compatible wheelbarrow.

 The wheelbarrow stays the final-placement container.